sdr-enthusiasts/docker-flightairmap/README.md

 `FAM_BITLYACCESSTOKENAPI`: Sets the `$globalBitlyAccessToken` variable in `require/settings.php`.
 Default is unset.
 Optional.

 `FAM_GEOID_SOURCE` Sets the `$globalGeoidSource` variable in `require/settings.php`.
 Default `egm96-15`.
 Optional.

+If you wish to use an external database:

+`MYSQLHOSTNAME` Sets the hostname of the mysql/mariadb server.

+`MYSQLPORT` Sets the port used to communicate to mysql/mariadb.
+Default `3306`.
+Optional.

+`MYSQLDATABASE` Sets the mysql/mariadb database name.
+Default `flightairmap`.
+Optional.

+`MYSQLUSERNAME` Sets the mysql/mariadb user name.
+Default `flightairmap`.
+Optional.

+`MYSQLPASSWORD` Sets the mysql/mariadb password.

 ### Data Volumes